Colbyter/GithubBot/README.md

 # GithubBot

-Simple Github Bot for [Cisco Spark](https://developer.ciscospark.com/)
+Simple Github Bot for [Cisco Spark](https://developer.webex.com/)

 The bot listens for commits and comments on a particular repo, and then posts the details into a group or team room.
-The below parameters will be included in the message to a Spark room:
+The below parameters will be included in the message to a Webex Teams space:

     Author Name
     Committer Name